tink-crypto/tink/doc/JAVA-HOWTO.md

 Tink can be installed with Maven or Gradle.
 The Maven group ID is `com.google.crypto.tink`, and the artifact ID is `tink`.

-To add a dependency on Tink using Maven, use the following:
+To add a dependency using Maven:

 ```xml
 <dependency>